BrianDehlinger/DCB-Dynamic-Codon-Biaser/README.md

 # DCB-Dynamic-Codon-Bias Database
 A web application for dynamically calculating the codon usage bias in bacterial genomes.

-**This web application will utilize a database to store the results of the entirety of all bacteria that have complete RefSeq Assemblies on NCBI as of 5/11/2019**
+**This web application will utilize a database to store the codon usage bias results of the entirety of all bacteria that have RefSeq Assemblies on NCBI as of 5/11/2019** (Around 150,000 genomes)

 Design: